stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-so i and my colleagues, like john gowdy, attribute the origin of the [[superorganism]] to around 10,000 years when we found agriculture and started to optimize for surplus. and you're saying that the origins of the [[superorganism]] was much earlier than that? daniel schmachtenberger: yeah. when you look at an exponential curve that can be fairly flat for a long time and then [3017](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=3017.1s)

-start to verticalize, roughly 10,000 years ago, agrarian revolution was a major jump, but i am going to go back and look much earlier. because already before that happened, you had humans behaving as [[apex predator|apex predators]] in almost every single environment in the world 10,000 years ago. and there's no other animal at all that is like that. and that's already a critical thing to understand. it goes along with your extincting of the other hominids. so as amazingly well adapted as the cheetah is to the savannah or the polar bear is to the arctic, neither of them survived in the other environment. and yet we were able to because of tool making put on clothes, create shelters and go become [3062](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=3062.76s)

-the [[apex predator]] of every single environment. that was already really different because it wasn't just that we could over-optimize a single environment and then come back into check. we had the ability to go become not only adaptive but [[apex predator|apex predators]] in every environment. after we over hunted an environment- nate hagens:
+so i and my colleagues, like john gowdy, attribute the origin of the [[superorganism]] to around 10,000 years when we found agriculture and started to optimize for surplus. and you're saying that the origins of the [[superorganism]] was much earlier than that? daniel schmachtenberger: yeah. when you look at an [[exponential curve]] that can be fairly flat for a long time and then start to verticalize, roughly 10,000 years ago, agrarian revolution was a major jump, but i am going to go back and look much earlier. because already before that happened, you had humans behaving as [[apex predator|apex predators]] in almost every single environment in the world 10,000 years ago. and there's no other animal at all that is like that. and that's already a critical thing to understand. it goes along with your extincting of the other hominids. so as amazingly well adapted as the cheetah is to the savannah or the polar bear is to the arctic, neither of them survived in the other environment. and yet we were able to because of [[tool making]] put on clothes, create shelters and go become the [[apex predator]] of every single environment. that was already really different because it wasn't just that we could over-optimize a single environment and then come back into check. we had the ability to go become not only adaptive but [[apex predator|apex predators]] in every environment. after we over hunted an environment- nate hagens: